 In order to satisfy building codes, generally stair spindles need to be installed with gaps no wider than 100mm (4") at the widest point (double check with you're local building inspector if you are unsure as this may vary depending on your location).
 A 100mm sphere/ball must not be able to fit between them at any point, the theory being that a child could fit their head through a gap like that and fall potentially strangling themselves or fit their whole body through and fall.

 Sometimes however there are no treads, like when fitting a balustrade to garden decking, a landing, a porch or a veranda for example or when installing a straight gallery of stair spindles.

 In this instance, I use this simple formula for working out the exact number I will need in order to comply with the building code and regulations (of less than 100mm gaps).

 Step one:Using a tape measure, take a perfectly horizontal measurement across from newel post to newel post.
 You can see from the picture below how I measure this on a long run when the posts don't extend enough.
-I clamp a spirit level to the front edge of the top newel post so it hangs down.
-Then hook the tape measure to the spirit level and measure to the next newel post.

 The formula / calculation to make to work out how many spindles you need, depends on the size of spindles you are installing.
 The three most common sizes of balusters and the calculations for each, are;